bpucker/CoExpPhylo/README.md

 `--mindetect` specifies the minimal number of baits that any given gene needs to be co-expressed with.
 Depending on the number of baits, this value can be increased.
 A higher value will generally boost the specificity at the cost of sensitivity.
 The strictes possible option is setting this number to the number of baits.
 Default: 1.

-`--minseqcutoff` #minimal number of sequences to compose a group as tree construction input.
+`--minseqcutoff` specifies the minimal number of sequences that must belong to a cluster to trigger the construction of a phylogenetic tree.
+Extremely small clusters are masked to avoids inflation of cluster numbers.
 Default: 10.

-`--mincoexpseqcutoff` #minimal number of co-expressed sequences to compose a group as tree construction input.
+`--mincoexpseqcutoff` specifies the minimal number of co-expressed genes that must be in the same sequence cluster (tree).
+Multiple co-expressed sequences of different species are supporting a relevance of this group in association with the baits.
 Default: 10.

-`--minintersec` #minimal intersection between two sequence clusters that needs to be exceeded to trigger merging.
+`--minintersec` specifies the minimal intersection between sequence clusters that needs to be exceeded to trigger a merge of both clusters.
+Clusters should be merged at small overlap to avoid redundancies.
 Default: 0.

 `--coexp_script_path` specifies the path to the co-expression helper script required for external execution of the computationally intense part of the co-expression analysis.
 This is only required if the mode is 'cmd'.
 Default: coexp_helper.py (script expected in the working directory).